Karaman Museum

 One notable item is the corpse of so-called "manazan woman".
 She was a young woman whose corpse was found in a cave named "manazan".
-With radiocarbon methods the corpse is dated to 1000-1200 B.C.
+With radiocarbon methods the corpse is dated to 1000-1200 CE.
 But her clothes and hair as well as parts of her flesh have remained almost intact because of the clay rocks covering her body.